server-imp/UnhideNPCs/README.md

 Using this, you could even put `Character Model Limit` to `Lowest` and still see all enemies/bosses/NPCs!

 ## Notes
-By default it won't unhide NPCs that are owned by other players (e.g. pets, minis, summons).
-You can change this in the config file.

 UnhideNPCs works as expected in my testing, but it hasn’t been widely used yet.
 Use with caution, as unforeseen issues may appear.

 There’s no visible in-game UI (unless you are using Nexus), but you can confirm the plugin is active by checking the log file at `<game folder>/addons/UnhideNPCs/log.txt`.